zalyoung/gitlab-handbook/content/handbook/support/readiness/operations/docs/zendesk/service-level-agreements.md

 ## Do all XXX timers use the same timeframe?

 No, this is not correct.
 Every policy uses its own definitions for the timers.
-While there is some overlap, we do not have a consistenly used value for any specific SLA timer.
+While there is some overlap, we do not have a consistently used value for any specific SLA timer.
 As an example, NRT is not "24 hours" across the board.
 It can vary from SLA Policy to SLA Policy.